Shreyas3108/helper/README.md

-# helper
+# Air Quality UCI Repository

-Helper for GAN
+This is a basic project for students